grdw/wordfeud-cheater/README.md

 cargo run nl "ABCDEFG"
 ```

 Where `ABCDEFG` are the letters you currently have.
+The first time it is setting up the database, and this - depending on the wordlist - might take a little while.
+The next time, it should be a quite a lot faster.